 In other words, if we are using our hands as feet, such as in arm balances, planks, and Downward Facing Dog, we need to give them a chance to get stronger gradually.
 To prevent yoga wrist pain in us and others, it is helpful if we understand what to look out for.

-Avoid Wrist Pain in Yoga: 6 Simple Tips to Protect the Wrists
+How to Prevent Wrist Pain in Yoga: 6 Simple Tips for a Pain-free Yoga Practice

-It may sound logical, yet many would neglect this simple advice.
-Warming up is important for all of us.
-However, as we get older, or if we have a history of wrist issues, we must warm-up even better.
-Warming up not only improves lubrication of joints but it also relaxes the adjoining muscles and improves the local blood flow.
+It may sound logical, but many overlook this simple advice.
+Warming up is a necessity for all of us.
+However, as we get older, or if we have a history of wrist issues, we must warm up even better.
+Warming up not only improves lubrication of joints but also relaxes the adjoining muscles and improves the local blood flow.
 It also prepares your body for physical stress.
-The classical Sun Salutation is a great way to ensure that your body and your wrists are warmed up properly before you move on to place your full weight on your hands.
+The classical Sun Salutation is a very effective way to ensure that your body and your wrists are warmed up properly.
+You need to move on to bearing your full weight on your hands.

 Healthy wrists are strong, yet flexible.
-When the muscles around your wrist joint are balanced, it considerably reduces the risk of sprain, strains, or fracture.
-Slow and controlled hand balances such as the Easy Crow Pose are a great way to build up strength and flexibility in the wrists.
+When the muscles around your wrist joint are balanced, it considerably reduces the risk of sprain, strain, or fracture.
+Slow and controlled hand-balances such as the Easy Crow Pose are a helpful way to build up strength and flexibility in the wrists.

-Avoid placing too much pressure only on the heel of your palms or bending the fingers.
-You may need little practice to do it in the right way.
-Think about pushing the heel of your palms as well as all your knuckles and finger tips equally into the ground.
+Avoid placing too much stress on the heel of your palms or bending the fingers.
+You may need a bit of practice to do it the right way.
+Think about pushing the heel of your palms as well as all your knuckles and fingertips equally into the ground.

 In hand balancing postures, spread your fingers and think about lightly gripping the floor (without bending the fingers, though).
 Your hands need to be able to adjust to the constant micro weight-shifts that happen when you balance on them.
 The technique of spreading the fingers and lightly gripping the floor is essential to building up this sensitivity, and at the same time, it protects your wrists.